Student Worker Opportunities

 • Harvesting produce

-• Selling produce to Dining Services
+• Delivering and invoicing produce to Dining Services

-• Weeding and maintaining the Garden’s appearance
+• Maintaining the Garden’s appearance

-• Pest management
+• Pest scouting and management

 • Composting